johndwells/Minimee/README.md

 # Description

-Minimize, combine & cache your CSS and JS files.
-Minify your HTML.
-Because size DOES matter.
+Minimee watches your filesystem for changes to your CSS & JS assets, and automatically combines, minifies & caches these assets whenever changes are detected.
+Use Minimee to effortlessly improve the speed of your site by delivering fewer, smaller CSS & JS assets.

-Version 2 has enjoyed a substantial re-write, ushering in a host of changes big and small. __Depending on your setup, you may need to make some adjustments prior to installing Minimee 2__.
+Version 2's substantial re-write has ushered in a host of changes big and small. __Depending on your setup, you may need to make some adjustments prior to _upgrading_ from Minimee 1.x.__ See 'Upgrading from 1.x' below for more.

 Minimee is inspired and influenced by [SL Combinator](http://experienceinternet.co.uk/software/sl-combinator/) from Experience Internet, and [Carabiner Asset Management Library](http://codeigniter.com/wiki/Carabiner/) from Tony Dewan.
 It is released under a BSD License.